holtskinner/OODesign/README.md

-# Challenges for Advanced Object Oriented Design (CS 4330)
+# Challenges for Object Oriented Design